BH512 – Grammar of Biblical Hebrew Level 1-2

 ASSIGNMENT INSTRUCTIONS AND DEADLINES

-- A final exam covering the course material will be given at the end of the quarter.
-Students will receive the Exam after the Unit 8 video session and will be due by 11:59 pm Eastern, Sunday, March 15, 2020.
+- Final Exam: A final exam covering the course material will be given at the end of the term.
+Students will receive the Exam after the Unit 8 class session.
+Students are to post their completed exams on Populi no later than 11:59 PM EST, Sunday, March 12, 2023.